5000, Clinical Guidelines

 All client health records must include:

-• A plan of care, updated as appropriate, that is consistent with diagnoses and assessments, which in turn are consistent with clinical findings.
+• a plan of care, updated as appropriate, that is consistent with diagnoses and assessments, and with clinical findings;

-• Documentation of client education and counseling with attention to risks identified through the health risk assessment.
+• documentation of client education and counseling with attention to risks identified through the health risk assessment; and

-• At every visit, the record must be updated as appropriate, documenting the reason for the visit, relevant history, physical exam findings, and pertinent screening and diagnostic tests with results and treatment plan.
+• updated records at every visit as appropriate, documenting the reason for the visit, relevant history, physical exam findings, and pertinent screening and diagnostic tests with results and treatment plan.

 Initial Medical History and Risk Assessment